mesosphere-backup/docker-containers/mesos/README.md

 ## Example: Local Dev/Test

-For development or experimentation, one Master and one Slave can be run on the same machine.
+For development or experimentation, one Master and one Agent can be run on the same machine.

-The following commands set up a local development environment with Exhibitor/Zookeeper, Mesos-Master, and Mesos-Slave, using host networking.
+The following commands set up a local development environment with Exhibitor/Zookeeper, Mesos-Master, and Mesos-Agent, using host networking.
 This is not fit for production.

 Caveats:
-- Docker containers launched by the Mesos-Slave will continue running on the host after the Mesos-Slave container has been stopped.
+- Docker containers launched by the Mesos-Agent will continue running on the host after the Mesos-Agent container has been stopped.
-- Docker volumes created by the Mesos-Slave will be relative to the host, not the Mesos-Slave container.
+- Docker volumes created by the Mesos-Agent will be relative to the host, not the Mesos-Agent container.

 ### Launch Exhibitor (Zookeeper)